Co-Host of The Ruby on Rails Podcast

 As a long time listener of the podcast, I came on as a rotating co-host in 2018.
 Eventually, I took over as a solo host, using the platform to speak to my heroes in the Ruby, Rails, open source and technology space.
-A personal goal is to elevate voices that have not been heard in our community yet.
+In 2021, I took the podcast independent and brought on 3 co-hosts: Brian, Jemma and Nick.
+A personal goal of ours is to elevate voices that have not been heard in our community yet.

 n this episode I talk with Brittany Martin, Lead Web Developer at the Pittsburgh Cultural Trust and host of the 5x5 Ruby on Rails Podcast.
 Brittany and I talk about working successfully with poor-quality APIs, whether to extract application code into gems or not, and, of course, roller derby.